DanyGames2014/UniTweaks/README.md

 * Bow Held Fix - Bows are now being held correctly and not as only items
 * Leggings Riding Fix - Fix leggings not adjusting while riding
 * Video Settings Slider Fix - Fixes sliders not being slidable in the video settings screen
+* Fullscreen Cursor Fix - Fixes cursor not being centered when opening inventories in fullscreen